MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Aspider Web Crawler
 _Publisher: Accenture_

-The Aspider Web Crawler connector will crawl content from one or more websites.
+The Aspider Web Crawler connector crawls content from one or more websites.
 The content is submitted along with any metadata provided by the server.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Aspider+Web+Crawler)